 A diet low in inflammatory foods, such as sugar, refined flour, and processed foods in general is important to both your adrenals and your immune system.
 Whole foods, organic whenever possible, including a wide variety of fruits and vegetables, are best.

-It’s difficult to get all of the nutrients and minerals you need from food, and even getting out to get fresh, whole foods can be tricky right now.
+It’s increasingly difficult to get all of the nutrients and minerals you need from food, because of the way food is grown in this country.
 Nutritional supplements, including a high-quality multivitamin, can help you bridge the gap.

 Some vitamins and nutrients are especially helpful for supporting adrenals and the immune system, including Vitamin C (which can be depleted in times of stress), B vitamins, Vitamin E, magnesium, calcium, zinc, manganese, and iodine.